gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ### Creating a standalone report

 #### Scaffolding with the starter pack

 WooCommerce Admin provides something called a "starter pack" &mdash; a way to generate code that will serve as a starting point for developing a new extension.
-Among other files, the starter pack contains entry points for PHP and JavaScript parts of our new extension, `package.json` with default dependencies and available scripts, and `webpack.config.js` that defines the JavaScript and Scss build processes.
+Among other files, the starter pack contains entry points for PHP and JavaScript parts of our new extension, `package.json` with default dependencies and available scripts, and `webpack.config.js` that defines JavaScript and Scss build processes using [Webpack](https://webpack.js.org/).

-Here's how to generate a new extension using the starter pack:
+Here's how to generate boilerplate code for a new extension using the starter pack:

 1. While still in the root of the cloned WooCommerce Admin repo, run `npm run create-wc-extension` to start scaffolding an extension template.
 When asked to specify a name for the extension, enter `sample-sales-by-country`.
 As a result, the new extension will be scaffolded in a new subdirectory under your WordPress installation's `/wp-content/plugins/` directory:
 ![Plugin directory right after scaffolding](img/plugin_directory_after_scaffolding.png)

-2. Go to our extension's directory that the starter pack has generated.
-Once there, run `npm install` to obtain JavaScript dependencies defined in our extension's `package.json` file.
+2. Go to the root directory of the extension that the starter pack has generated.
+Once there, run `npm install` to obtain JavaScript dependencies defined in the extension's `package.json` file.

-3. Once dependencies are installed, run `npm start` for Webpack to spawn a development server and start watching for changes in JavaScript code to compile them on-the-fly.
+3. Once dependencies are installed, run `npm start`.
+As a result, Webpack will spawn a development server and start watching for changes in JavaScript code to compile them on-the-fly.

 4. In our extension's `.php` file, rename the registration function to make sure it has a unique name (such as `add_sample_sales_by_country_register_script`), and update the second argument in the `add_action()` call accordingly:
     ```php